SheffieldR/SheffieldR.github.io/.github/ISSUE_TEMPLATE/meeting_setup.md

       Slack](https://nhsrcommunity.slack.com/).
 + [ ] **Sheffield Digital Slack** : If you are a member you can announce the event on the [Sheffield Digital Slack](https://sheffield.digital/slack).
 + [ ] **Royal Statistical Society Sheffield Local Group** Contact the [RSS Sheffield Local](https://rss.org.uk/membership/rss-groups-and-committees/groups/sheffield/) group and ask them to disseminate details of the meeting (contacts are currently [Esther Herbert](mailto:e.herbert@sheffield.ac.uk) but may change over time).

+## Post Event

++ [ ] **Add material**: If the speakers had slides, ask them for the slides and add them under "SheffieldR.github.io/posts /date of meet up/"
++ [ ] **Send post event message**: From the meetup page, go to the event page, at the right hand side click on "Orgnaizer Tools" then on "Contact Attendees".
+  + [ ] Choose: Members who RSVPed Yes for this Meetup
+  + [ ] Write the Subject and Message
+  + [ ] Link the slides that were previously uploaded to the folder of the event